prasmussen/wolfram/README.md

 Open Futon and create a new `database`.
 Give it the name you put in the configuration file.
 Second add a new user also matching your configurations, `username` and `password`.

-It can be a little frustrating to create users in couchdb, there is no create user button.
-You have to do it "manually" either by [script][3] or inserting a new document in the `_users` table with the required keys.

-    {
-      "_id": "org.couchdb.user:$ID",
-      "name": "$ID",
-      "roles": [],
-      "type": "user",
-      "password": "$PASSWORD"
-    }

 If you skiped the development section, here is a recap

     $git clone .....wolfram.git